Rishivedula-09/rishi-vedula-mridangam-portfolio/rupakathalam-lesson1.md

 maintain structure across longer sequences

 I began to see rhythm not just as sound, but as a structured system that grows while staying balanced.

+Where This Is Leading

+As I continue learning more tala structures and korvais, I want to understand how rhythm systems scale and how structure can stay stable even as patterns become more complex.

+Over time, I hope to connect these ideas more clearly with mathematical thinking, system design, and real-world structured problem solving.

+This is still an ongoing learning process, and I plan to keep documenting what I observe and understand.

 ---

 ### Music, Math, and Computer Science Connection